Gwanbok: Myeongbok

 Following the fall of the Ming dynasty, the Joseon court decided to establish their own myeonbok system in accordance to their own national customs under the reign of King Yeonjo in 1744.
 Until 1897, King Yeonjo's guidelines concerning the Joseon myeonbok system remained in effect; some changes were later on implemented with the proclaiming of the Korean Empire.
 When Emperor Gojong declared himself emperor of Korea when he appropriated the ancient Chinese dress system and wore a myeonbok, which emulated the mianfu with Twelve ornaments and the twelve-beaded string mianguan of the Chinese emperor.
 The Joseon myeonbok was thus localized and developed into its current form through time.

+Sangbok

 The sangbok (상복; 常服) was worn as a daily official clothing.

+Yungbok

 The yungbok was related to military affairs.